From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Abstract

 Machine learning researchers and practitioners steadily enlarge the multitude of successful learning models.
 They achieve this through in-depth theoretical analyses and experiential heuristics.
 However, there is no known general-purpose procedure for rigorously evaluating whether newly proposed models indeed successfully learn from data.

 We show that such a procedure cannot exist.
 For PAC binary classification, uniform and universal online learning, and exact learning through teacher-learner interactions, learnability is in general undecidable, both in the sense of independence of the axioms in a formal system and in the sense of uncomputability.
-Our proofs proceed via computable constructions of function classes that encode the consistency problem for formal systems and the halting problem for Turing machines into complexity measures that characterize learnability.
-Our work shows that undecidability appears in the theoretical foundations of machine learning: There is no one-size-fits-all algorithm for deciding whether a machine learning model can be successful.
+Our proofs proceed via computable constructions that encode the consistency problem for formal systems and the halting problem for Turing machines into whether certain function classes are trivial/finite or highly complex, which we then relate to whether these classes are learnable via established characterizations of learnability through complexity measures.
+Our work shows that undecidability appears in the theoretical foundations of artificial intelligence: There is no one-size-fits-all algorithm for deciding whether a machine learning model can be successful.
 We cannot in general automatize the process of assessing new learning models.